 What is dyslexia?
 Dyslexia is a language-based learning disability which results in a cluster of symptoms that make learning to read unusually challenging.
 Often these students exhibit unexpected difficulties with other language-based skills such as spelling, writing, memorization, and pronouncing words.

 How widespread is dyslexia?
 About 5% of the school population nationwide has a learning disability in reading that qualifies them for special education.
 Many more people—perhaps as many as 15–20% of the population as a whole—have some of the symptoms of dyslexia, including slow or inaccurate reading, poor spelling, poor writing, or mixing up similar words.
 Even though they may not qualify for special education, they still struggle with many aspects of academic learning.

 Lack of effective training and instruction Teachers (including general education teachers, reading specialists and special education teachers) often receive no training on dyslexia.
 As a result, many Oregon families whose children demonstrate characteristics of dyslexia are struggling to secure effective reading instruction for their children within public schools.
 There is no systematic screening of students with dyslexia, and very few opportunities for the evidence-based instruction that is needed for these students.
 This is not a “failing school” issue.
 This is an issue that affects Our

 - A universal definition and understanding of dyslexia.

 - Evidence-based remediation programs for general and special education students who show signs of dyslexia.

 - Teacher training on dyslexia, its warning signs and accommodation strategies that can help students with dyslexia.

 - Access to appropriate assistive technologies in the public school setting for students with dyslexia.

-We hope to create a collective voice in Oregon and across the country with one mission – to improve awareness and educational resources for students with dyslexia.
+We hope to create a collective voice in Oregon and across the country with other Decoding Dyslexia States to improve awareness and educational resources for students with dyslexia.